1. You are a registered dietitian nutritionist (RD or RDN); what is the difference between a registered dietitian nutritionist and a nutritionist?

 3. Do I always have to come into the office to meet with you?

 Absolutely not!
 We are located in Ponte Vedra Beach, FL.
 If you are too far to come into the office we offer appointments over the phone, Skype, FaceTime, etc!
-We have clients in Los Angeles so there is no such thing as being too far away to meet with us!
+We have clients from London to Los Angeles so there is no such thing as being too far away to meet with us!

 4. I have tried every diet in the book, why would your nutrition services work for me?

 That is exactly it…you have tried every DIET in the book—we hate dieting.
 Dieting is not the answer to meeting all of your health and wellness goals.
-Dietitians of Palm Valley base their practice off of teaches others a how to make healthy lifestyle changes.
+Dietitians of Palm Valley base their practice off of teaching others how to easily make healthy lifestyle changes.